Archive for category Museums & Exhibitions

 Every hour sharp, the tour starts its journey into the past and underground.

-Open daily from 10 am to 8 pm.
+Opening hours: Open daily from 10 am to 8 pm.

 No entry after 6 p.m.
 The last guided tour through the nuclear shelter starts at 6 pm.